w3c/wot-security/wot-security-metadata.md

 - This is not a closed set.
 In particular, additional tags may be needed for additional schemes specific to particular ecosystems: OneM2M, OPC-UA, MQTT, AWS IoT, HomeKit, etc. or supported by additional standards.
-Whenever possible new schemes should reuse parameter vocabulary already defined and be defined in a way orthogonal to transport protocols.
+Whenever possible new schemes should reuse parameter vocabulary already defined (eg by IANA) and be defined in a way orthogonal to transport protocols.

 ### Basic Authentication
 Scheme: `basic`